Climate Change Mitigation and Adaptation

-Under the guidance of the Working Group for Climate Change, a working group chaired by a managing executive officer positioned under the Sustainability Committee, which is chaired by the president, the Yamaha Group is working to contribute to the global movement to reduce CO2 emissions.
+Under the guidance of the Working Group for Climate Change, a working group chaired by an operating officer positioned under the Sustainability Committee, which is chaired by the president, the Yamaha Group is working to contribute to the global movement to reduce CO2 emissions.
 At the same time, we are preparing for the potential impact of climate change by identifying risks, formulating mitigation measures, and incorporating these into business strategies.
-Endorsing the goals of Science Based Targets (SBT),*1 an international initiative encouraging companies to formulate greenhouse gas emission reduction targets in accordance with scenarios based on scientific evidence, the Group received certification from this initiative for its medium- to long-term reduction targets in June 2019.
-Later, in September 2021, the Company received certification for a new greenhouse gas emission target of achieving a reduction of 55% in Scope 1 and Scope 2 emissions from fiscal 2018 to be achieved by fiscal 2031, substantially higher than the prior target of a 32% reduction.
+Endorsing the goals of Science Based Targets (SBT),*1 the Group received certification from this initiative for its medium- to long-term reduction targets in June 2019.
+Later, in September 2021, the Company received certification for a new greenhouse gas emission target of achieving a reduction of 55% in Scope 1*2 and Scope 2*3 emissions from fiscal 2018 to be achieved by fiscal 2031, substantially higher than the prior target of a 32% reduction.
 The certification indicates that this new more ambitious target is viable for limiting global warming to 1.5ºC above pre-industrial levels.
 The move was taken in response to the carbon neutrality trends of the international community.
-Furthermore, the Group declared its endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)*2 in June 2019 and commenced initiatives for analyzing the impact of climate change on its finances and disclosing related information.
+Furthermore, the Group declared its endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)*4 in June 2019 and commenced initiatives for analyzing the impact of climate change on its finances and disclosing related information.

-Going forward, the Group will continue to pursue reductions in greenhouse gas emissions and work to address the impact of climate change.
-At the same time, we will seek to create products, services, and business models that help mitigate climate change and promote the decarbonization of society through energy-efficient products and other means.
+Going forward, the Yamaha Group will continue to seek to achieve net zero emissions in its operations and across its value chains.
+At the same time, we will strive to create products, services, and business models that help mitigate climate change and promote the decarbonization of society through energy-efficient products and other means.

 • *1 SBT is an international initiative that encourages companies to formulate greenhouse gas emission reduction targets in accordance with scenarios based on scientific evidence to contribute to the accomplishment of the goals of the Paris Agreement.

-• Energy-saving initiatives including optimization of production methods and equipment placement, installation of high-energy-efficiency equipment and LED lighting, and exhaustive management of facility operation times, air-conditioning temperatures, and other energy consumption factors
+• Energy-saving initiatives including optimization of production methods and equipment placement, installation of highly energy-efficient equipment and LED lighting, and exhaustive management of facility operation times, air-conditioning temperatures, and other energy consumption factors

 • Introduction of cogeneration systems and solar power generation systems